 VP of Corporate Services – John Billington

-As Vice President of Human Resources, Shauna focuses on ensuring our growing organization has the resources it needs to meet the complex demands of the Saskatchewan health system, while making sure our employees have what they need to succeed.
+As Vice President of Policy, Planning and Human Resources, Shauna focuses on strategy, policy, records management, and ensuring our growing organization has the resources it needs to meet the complex demands of the Saskatchewan health system, while making sure our employees have what they need to succeed.
 Shauna approaches her work with a strong focus on collaboration and partnership; she jokes her rural roots drive a "keep it simple, keep it practical" philosophy.

 Over the past two decades, Shauna has held positions of increasing responsibility with the Public Service Commission.
 She has extensive experience serving clients across the Saskatchewan public service, including the ministries of Environment, Parks Culture Sport, Finance, and Health.
 She has built teams and led senior level consulting across a range of human resource services, including labour relations, talent development, organizational diagnosis and design, leadership development, and strategic workforce planning.